1. About omeprazole

 They generally work as well, and have similar side effects, as omeprazole.
 But they may be given in different doses.

-Sometimes, if omeprazole doesn't work or agree with you, your doctor may suggest that you try taking another PPI.
+Sometimes, if omeprazole does not work or causes side effects, your doctor may suggest that you try taking another PPI.

 Are there other indigestion medicines?